 1. Why do I have this job at all?

-First of all you should ask yourself: Why do I have this job?
+First of all, you should ask yourself: Why do I have this job?
 And how can I actively change it?
-I myself became a journalist because I wanted to write.
-Best books.
-That's what I did - and in search of marketing strategies, I started blogging and getting more and more involved with the Internet.
+I became a journalist myself because I wanted to write.
+Preferably books.
+That's what I did - and in search of marketing strategies, I started blogging and digging deeper into the Internet.

 In my work, the original activity, writing, gradually took a back seat, and new skills became more important: basic knowledge of HTML, PHP and CSS in order to implement my ideas for the blog technically.
 Search engine optimization to better market my blog.
 Instead of acquiring individual orders from traditional media, I found direct contact with readers and sponsors.